How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

-\begin{rqbox} \textbf{RQ3 summary.} Homophobia and racism are the most common weaknesses, as the corresponding conditioning classes are the most frequently exploited by \approachName to increase the toxicity score.
-In contrast, general classes, such as \emph{toxic}, are less prone to toxic content degeneration. \end{rqbox}
+\begin{rqbox} \textbf{RQ3 summary.} Racism and homophobia are the most common weaknesses, as the corresponding conditioning classes are the most frequently exploited by \approachName. \blue{In contrast, general classes are less prone to toxic content degeneration.} \end{rqbox}